-Package from pricing is based on double occupancy (2 people sharing a room) for low season stays for travel Sundays through Wednesdays. $50 air supplement applies each way for travel on Friday through Sunday.
-Ask an Aspire consultant for pricing for other travel dates.
+Package from pricing is based on double occupancy (2 people sharing a room) for low season stays for travel Sundays through Wednesdays. $50 air supplement applies each way for international travel from Thursday to Saturday.
 Add-on fares are available from other cities.
-Certain blackout dates apply on the accommodation and tour value add offers - check with your Aspire consultant.
+Specific blackout dates apply to the accommodation and tour value add offers.
 Seats are limited and may not be available on every flight.
 Hotels are subject to availability.
 All prices reflect a discount for purchases made by check/wire; please see terms and conditions for credit card payments.
 Cancellation penalties and other restrictions apply.